 The EBacc is not a qualification in itself.
 It is a group of GCSE subjects that the government has identified as helping students to keep their options open for further study and future careers if they opt to take them.

 It was introduced as a measure to encourage students to take subjects that demonstrate achievement across a range of academic subjects.
-The subjects include; English Language & English Literature, Mathematics, Modern Foreign Language, Science, Computer Science, Geography and History.
-For further detail on this please watch the Headteacher's presentation.
+The subjects include: English Language & English Literature, Mathematics, Modern Foreign Language, Science, Computer Science, Geography and History.